fuzionnz/contrib.environmentindicator/README.md

 ## Configuration

 No special configuration is required for this extension.
-Just install it!

 ## How it works